onlynaresh/TipsyCalculator/README.md

   <b>Required</b>:

-  1)User can enter a bill amount and tip and total values will update in real time<br>
+  1)User can enter a bill amount and tip and total values are updated dynamically<br>
-  2)User can select from 3 predetermined tip percentages<br>
+  2)User can select from tip percentages<br>
   3)create settings page

   <b>Optional</b>: